earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Lafluer, William.
 “Buddhist Emptiness in the Ethics and Aesthetics of Watsuji Tetsurō.” _Religious Studies_ 14.2 (Jun., 1978): 237--250. `http://www.jstor.org/stable/20005486`.

+* Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger's Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.

+* ⎯⎯⎯, ed. _A History of Modern Japanese Aesthetics_.
+Honolulu: U. Hawaii Press, 2001.

+* Mayeda, Graham. _Time, Space, and Ethics in the Philosophy of Watsuji Tetsurō, Kuki Shūzō, and Martin Heidegger_.
+New York: Routledge, 2006.

+* Merleau-Ponty, Maurice. _Phenomenology of Perception_.
+Translated by Donald Landes.
+Routledge, 2002.

 * [Miki][sc] Kiyoshi.
 "The Study of the Human."
 Translated by Gereon Kopf.
 In _Japanese Philosophy: A Sourcebook_.
 Honolulu: University of Hawaii Press, 2011.

+* Nietzsche, Friedrich. _Birth of Tragedy and Other Writings_.
+Translated by Ronald Speirs.
+New York: Cambridge U. Press, 1999.

 * [Nishida][sc] Kitarō. _An Inquiry Into the Good_.
 Translated by Masao Abe and Christopher Ives.
 New Haven: Yale, 1990.

+* Odin, Steve. _Artistic Detachment in Japan and the West: Psychic Distance in Comparative Aesthetics_.
+Honolulu: U. Hawaii Press, 2001.

+* ⎯⎯⎯ and [Nishida][sc] Kitaro.
+“An Explanation of Beauty.
+Nishida Kitarō's Bi no Setsumei.” *Monumenta Nipponica* 42.2 (Summer, 1987), 211--217. `http://www.jstor.org/stable/2384952`.

 * _Oxford English Dictionary_.
 Oxford University Press.
 Accessed Spring 2012. `http://oed.com`.

+* Plato. _Republic_.
+Translated by C.D.C.
+Reeve.
+Indianapolis: Hackett, 2004.

-* Plato. _Symposium_.
+* ⎯⎯⎯. _Symposium_.
 Translated by Alexander Nehamas and Paul Woodruff.
 Indianapolis: Hackett, 1989.

+* Pronko, Leonard C. _Theater East and West_.
+Berkeley: U. Cal.
+Press, 1967.

+* [Sakabe][sc] Megumi.
+“Mask and Shadow in Japanese Culture: Implicit Ontology in Japanese Thought.”
+In _Modern Japanese Aesthetics: A Reader_, translated by Michele Marra, 242--251.
+Honolulu: U. of Hawaii Press, 1999.

 * Sakai, Naoki. *Translation and Subjectivity: On Japan and Cultural Nationalism*.
 Minneapolis: University of Minnesota Press, 1997.

 * [Sekine][sc], Seizo. _A Comparative Study of the Origins of Ethical Thought: Hellenism and Hebraism_.
 Translated by Judy Wakabayashi.
 Lanham, Maryland: Rowman and Littlefield, 2005.

-* ———. _Transcendency and symbols in the Old Testament: A genealogy of the hermeneutical experiences_.
+* ⎯⎯⎯. _Transcendency and symbols in the Old Testament: A genealogy of the hermeneutical experiences_.
 Translated by Judy Wakabayashi.
 Berlin: Walter de Gruyter, 1999.

 * Shirane, Haruo. _Traces of Dreams: Landscape, Cultural Memory, and the Poetry of Bashō_.
 Stanford: Stanford University Press, 1998.

 * Shun, Kwong-Loi. _Mencius and Early Chinese Thought_.
 Stanford University Press, 1997.

+* Ueda, Makoto. _Matsuo Bashō_.
+New York: Twayne, 1970.

 * Watson, Burton. _The Selected Poems of Du Fu_.
 New York: Columbia University Press, 2002.

 * Whitehead, Alfred North. _Adventures in Ideas_.
 New York: Free Press, 1993.

-* ———. _Science and the Modern World_.
+* ⎯⎯⎯. _Science and the Modern World_.
 Paperback edition.
 New York: Free Press, 1967.

 * Wollheim, Richard.
 “On Pictorial Representation.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 396--405.
 Blackwell, 2004.